Heat Pump Repair · Wesley Chapel

 How long does a heat pump last in Florida? +

-A well-maintained heat pump in Tampa Bay typically runs 12–16 years before needing replacement — shorter than the national average of 15–20 because Florida systems log nearly 4× the runtime of a system in Minnesota.
-Salt-air corrosion closer to the Gulf (Clearwater, St. Pete) shortens that to 10–12 years unless the coil is coated.
-Regular maintenance adds 3–5 years on the back end.
+A well-maintained heat pump in Tampa Bay typically runs 12 to 16 years before needing replacement - shorter than the national average because Florida systems log nearly 4 times the runtime of a system in Minnesota.
+Salt-air corrosion closer to the Gulf shortens that unless the coil is coated.
+Regular maintenance adds years on the back end.

 What is the difference between a heat pump and a regular AC? +

 A heat pump is an AC that can also run in reverse to provide heating.
 The refrigerant circuit is essentially the same as a cooling-only system, with a reversing valve that swaps the flow direction.
-In Tampa Bay the heat pump mode runs about 20–45 days a year (vs. cooling for 220+), which is why when a heat pump fails on heat-mode, most homeowners do not notice until a 38° January morning.
+In Tampa Bay the heat pump mode runs about 20 to 45 days a year (vs. cooling for 220+), which is why when a heat pump fails on heat-mode, most homeowners do not notice until a 38-degree January morning.

 Still have questions?
 Call us today or send us a message - our team is here to help.